uop-ibbs/mdash/INSTALL.md

 ### [Boost](<http://www.boost.org>)

-In addition to the Boost headers, the Boost program-options, filesystem, system, regex and iostreams libraries are required.
+In addition to the Boost headers, the Boost program-options, filesystem and iostreams libraries are required.

-RHEL-7.x: boost-devel, boost-program-options, boost-filesystem,
-          boost-system, boost-regex, boost-iostreams

-Ubuntu-16.04: libboost-dev, libboost-program-options-dev,
-              libboost-filesystem-dev, libboost-system-dev,
-              libboost-regex-dev, libboost-iostreams-dev

-OpenSUSE-42.3: boost-devel, libboost_program_options,
-               libboost_filesystem, libboost_system,
-               libboost_regex, libboost_iostreams

-MSYS2: mingw-w64-x86_64-boost

 The GNU/Linux build includes an interface to read trajectories generated by [AMBER](http://ambermd.org).
 This requires version 1.64 of the Boost libraries, released April 2017.
-This is not yet available via the package managers, so must be installed manually following the instructions on the Boost website.
-Only the required libraries (program-options, filesystem, system, regex and iostreams) need to be compiled.
+If this is not yet available via your package manager, it must be installed manually following the instructions on the Boost website.
+Only the required libraries (program-options, filesystem and iostreams) need to be compiled, though others may be included by the build process as dependencies.
 The AMBER interface can be disabled by using the '--disable-amber' configure option, in which case an earlier version of the Boost libraries will suffice.

 ### [Eigen](<http://eigen.tuxfamily.org>)

-RHEL-7.x: eigen3-devel

-Ubuntu-16.04: libeigen3-dev

-OpenSUSE-42.3: eigen3-devel

-MSYS2: mingw-w64-x86_64-eigen3
+Eigen is used to calculate principal components.

 ### Compression and image libraries (zlib, bzip2, png)